-Developing a
+Developing a Loss EP Curve

-To develop an EP curve it is necessary to have credible estimates of the relevant risk.
-With respect to earthquakes, scientists have been working to reduce the ambiguity and uncertainty in predicting the location, severity, frequency of their occurrence, and their physical manifestation of future earthquake events (e.g., ground motion or ground failure) isby examining geologic records, looking at actual event and conducting experiments on how the ground responds to earthquake processes. .
+To develop a loss EP curve, it is necessary to have credible estimates of the relevant hazard and vulnerability of the portfolio.
+With respect to the earthquake hazard, scientists agree that there is uncertainty in the location, severity, and frequency of future event occurrences.
+The physical manifestation of future earthquake events (e.g., ground motion or ground failure) is estimated by examining geologic records and historical event and by conducting experiments on how the ground responds to earthquake waves.
+In general, limited scientific information or lower quality data results in greater variability of the expected hazard.

-Engineers have focused on the nature, distribution, and level of damage from earthquakes. to lateral (earthquake or wind) Such investigations have increased our understanding of the performance of various types of buildings and structures in earthquakes of different magnitudes.
-Hazard risk maps have been drawn for earthquakes, but they only provide rough guidelines as to the likelihood and potential damage from specific events
+Structural engineers have focused on the nature, distribution, and level of damage (i.e. vulnerability) of structures from earthquake and windstorm events.
+Damage is estimated from historical data (e.g., from the Loma Prieta or Northridge earthquakes), expert opinion of structural engineers proficient in post-disaster investigation of structures, and experimental testing of structural components subject to lateral (e.g., earthquake or wind) loading.
+As in the case of hazard analysis, limited engineering information results in greater variability of expected vulnerability.

-The recent use of geographic information systems (GIS) for incorporating geologic and structural information for a region has enabled scientists to estimate potential damage and losses from different earthquake scenarios.
-The data for the region is stored in the form of GIS maps of ground shaking estimation, maps secondary seismic hazards such as liquefaction, landslide and fault rupture and maps of damage to structures in the region.
-(King and Kiremidjian in press).
+The hazard and damage/vulnerability analyses are integrated to estimate losses using probabilistic risk assessment (PRA).
+The recent use of geographic information systems (GIS) for incorporating hazard and vulnerability information for a region has enabled scientists to more efficiently estimate the potential damage and loss from different earthquake scenarios.
+The data for the region is stored in the form of GIS maps of ground motion estimation, maps of secondary seismic hazards such as liquefaction, landslide and fault rupture and maps of damage to structures in the region (King and Kiremidjian in press).

+The DTE Insurance Company

-Consider a hypothetical insurance company that is providing financial protection to residential homes in Oakland, CA. The DTE Insurance Company has a book of business (BOB), which consists of a set of wood-frame homes in different parts of the city.
-Homes constructed prior to 1940 are assumed not to have crippled walls, and not to be bolted to the foundations.
-The damage to these homes from an earthquake can be reduced if this risk mitigation measure (RMM) were adopted in the future.
-The distribution of structures for the DTE Company is given in Table 1.
+Consider a hypothetical insurance company that is providing financial protection to residential homes in Oakland, CA. The DTE (Down to Earth) Insurance Company has a book of business (BOB), which consists of wood-frame homes in different parts of the city.
+DTE imposes a 10% deductible on its residential clients.
+Homes constructed prior to 1940 are assumed to have unbraced cripple walls (i.e., the walls between the foundation and first floor diaphragm) and to be inadequately bolted to the foundation.
+The damage to these homes from an earthquake in the future can be reduced if the cripple walls are braced and the structure is bolted adequately to its foundation..
+The composition of the book of business by year of construction for the DTE Company is given in Table 1.
 Structures whose age was unknown are assumed to fall into the Pre-1940 or Post-1940 era with the same likelihood as for the known structures.

-Table 1: Composition of Books of Business for DTE Insurance Company
+Table 1: Composition of Book of Business for DTE Insurance Company